bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-05-20-newsletter.md

 ## Releases and release candidates

-FIXME:harding to update Tuesday afternoon with latest releases and RCs

 *New releases and release candidates for popular Bitcoin infrastructure projects.
 Please consider upgrading to new releases or helping to test release candidates.*

-- [Bitcoin Core 0.20.0rc1][bitcoin core 0.20.0] is a release candidate for the next major version of Bitcoin Core.
+- [Bitcoin Core 0.20.0rc2][bitcoin core 0.20.0] is the newest release candidate for the next major version of Bitcoin Core.
+It [contains][Bitcoin Core #18973] several bug fixes and improvements since the first release candidate.

+- [LND 0.10.1-beta.rc1][] is the first release candidate for the next maintenance release of LND.

 ## Notable code and documentation changes